abhishjain99/fake-news-detection/README.md

 # fake-news-detection

+Detecting fake news with Python with- a political dataset, a TfidfVectorizer implementation, PassiveAggressiveClassifier initialization, and fitting our model.<br>
+Accuracy => 93.16% in magnitude.

 <!-- #### Fake News--
 Tired of online rumors masquerading as truth?</b>
 We've all seen them - those outrageous headlines and social media posts that just reek of something fishy.
 That is the world of fake news.